Vikesfoeva/aws_slack_ai_app/README.md

 ## Notes

-- The bot uses the Claude v2 model by default
+- The bot uses the Amazon Titan (Nova Micro) model
 - Responses are limited to 500 tokens
 - Temperature is set to 0.7 for balanced creativity and accuracy
+- Top-p sampling is set to 0.9 for better response quality